Publications and Lectures by Kenneth L. Hess

 Kenneth L. Hess, Display System and Method for Constructing and Editing a Hierarchical Arrangement of Information, United States Patent 4,764,867, 1988.
 This was one of the earliest software patents to be issued.
 I had taken a class at Stanford from Egon Loebner, the Heuristics of Invention and Discovery, and based on what I had learned I felt strongly that this particular work could be patented.
 I consulted with Egon and he agreed; eventually, so did the U.S. Patent Office.

-Kenneth L. Hess, “The Growth of Automotive Transportation,” published on my website, 23 September 1984.
+Kenneth L. Hess, “The Growth of Automotive Transportation,” 23 September 1984.
 This essay was written for fun, but it proved to be great practice for the many strategic plans that I wrote in the organizations that I founded.

 Kenneth L. Hess, “Picking the Best Display: An Easy to Follow Guide,” Electronic Design, pp. 139-146, 19 August 1982.
 This article resulted from a task force I led at the Hewlett-Packard Optoelectronics Division, to understand the strategic strengths and weaknesses of LEDs relative to alternative technologies.